-Denial or disbelief – Saying it is not True
+Denial or disbelief – saying it is not true

 - “While I was still in the hospital after Tony was born, the paediatrician told me that he was blind, but it didn’t sink in.
 I really believed that all I had to do was to get him home and then he would be okay.”

-- You may find that your emotional responses to things that would have made you cry, laugh, etc. are all more muted and you might struggle with sleeplessness.
+- you may find that your emotional responses to things that would have made you cry, laugh, etc. are all more muted and you might struggle with sleeplessness.

 - You may feel withdrawn from the world you usually inhabit and unable to say how you feel.
-This can put a strain on your relationships, and if you have decided not to confide in anyone about the diagnosis you have been given, they may feel confused, offended, or concerned about your apparent sudden personality change.
+This can put a strain on your relationships, and if you have decided not to confide in anyone about the diagnosis you have been given, they may feel confused, offended, or concerned about your apparently sudden personality change.

 - You may simply ignore the issues surrounding your child’s blindness: if you are not addressing things then they can’t be happening.

-Anger – Being Cross with Each Other and even God
+Anger – being cross with each other and even God

-- “At first, I was terribly angry and bitter, and I blamed God.
+- “At first I was terribly angry and bitter, and I blamed God.
 I have since learned to adjust to my son’s disabilities.
 Never will I accept them, but I will continually adjust.”

-- Blaming yourself, your partner, your prenatal or post-natal care, your housing conditions, your mother’s “little drink problem,” that spray you used on the cat, all allow you to indulge in a search for a reason that has little to do with informing yourself about your child’s condition and lots to do with a need for a scapegoat.
+- Blaming yourself, your partner, your prenatal or post-natal care, your housing conditions, your mother’s “little drink problem,” that spray you used on the cat, all allows you to indulge in a search for a reason that has little to do with informing yourself about your child’s condition and lots to do with a need for a scapegoat.

 - The “why me” question can exhaust you looking for answers and often the only answer you are likely to get is “why not you?”
 “Why did God forsake me?”
 You may ask, but God did not forsake you — you had a baby with special needs!